aaronzomback/timesink-legacy/README.md

 ## Film Submissions

 The driving force of cinema is fundamentally human.
-We take pride in a 'hand-picked' selection approach, rather than generating algorithms.
+We take pride in a hand-picked selection process, rather than generating computer-driven algorithms.

 We accept digital film submissions from around the globe for a fee of $10 each.